wilsoncai1992/adaptest/pkg/README.md

 ## License

-This software contents of this repository are distributed under the GPL-2 license.
+The software contents of this repository are distributed under the GPL-2 license.
 See file `LICENSE` for details.